National Bank of Canada FI Raises Stock Holdings in Agilent Technologies, Inc. (NYSE:A)

 Analysts Set New Price Targets

 Several equities analysts have recently weighed in on A shares.
 StockNews.com downgraded Agilent Technologies from a “strong-buy” rating to a “buy” rating in a research report on Thursday, July 7th.
-The Goldman Sachs Group cut their target price on Agilent Technologies from $170.00 to $140.00 and set a “buy” rating on the stock in a research report on Thursday, July 14th.
-Wells Fargo & Company cut their target price on Agilent Technologies from $160.00 to $130.00 and set an “equal weight” rating on the stock in a research report on Monday, April 25th.
+KeyCorp cut their target price on Agilent Technologies from $195.00 to $155.00 and set an “overweight” rating on the stock in a research report on Thursday, June 2nd.
 Citigroup downgraded Agilent Technologies from a “buy” rating to a “neutral” rating and cut their target price for the company from $175.00 to $140.00 in a research report on Friday, July 8th.
-Finally, Robert W. Baird boosted their target price on Agilent Technologies from $155.00 to $161.00 and gave the company an “outperform” rating in a research report on Wednesday, May 25th.
+UBS Group started coverage on Agilent Technologies in a research report on Wednesday, July 20th.
+They set a “buy” rating and a $139.00 target price on the stock.
+Finally, Wells Fargo & Company cut their target price on Agilent Technologies from $160.00 to $130.00 and set an “equal weight” rating on the stock in a research report on Monday, April 25th.
 Four analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, Agilent Technologies currently has a consensus rating of “Moderate Buy” and a consensus target price of $152.75.

-In other Agilent Technologies news, VP Jacob Thaysen sold 5,879 shares of the company’s stock in a transaction on Thursday, June 2nd.
-The stock was sold at an average price of $127.43, for a total value of $749,160.97.
-Following the completion of the sale, the vice president now directly owns 88,737 shares in the company, valued at approximately $11,307,755.91.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-In related news, VP Padraig Mcdonnell sold 1,000 shares of the company’s stock in a transaction on Thursday, June 30th.
-The stock was sold at an average price of $118.62, for a total transaction of $118,620.00.
-Following the completion of the sale, the vice president now directly owns 17,826 shares in the company, valued at approximately $2,114,520.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Jacob Thaysen sold 5,879 shares of the company’s stock in a transaction on Thursday, June 2nd.
-The stock was sold at an average price of $127.43, for a total value of $749,160.97.
-Following the sale, the vice president now owns 88,737 shares of the company’s stock, valued at $11,307,755.91.
-The disclosure for this sale can be found here.

 Agilent Technologies, Inc provides application focused solutions to the life sciences, diagnostics, and applied chemical markets worldwide.
 The Life Sciences and Applied Markets segment offers liquid chromatography systems and components; liquid chromatography mass spectrometry systems; gas chromatography systems and components; gas chromatography mass spectrometry systems; inductively coupled plasma mass spectrometry instruments; atomic absorption instruments; microwave plasma-atomic emission spectrometry instruments; inductively coupled plasma optical emission spectrometry instruments; raman spectroscopy; cell analysis plate based assays; flow cytometer; real-time cell analyzer; cell imaging systems; microplate reader; laboratory software; information management and analytics; laboratory automation and robotic systems; dissolution testing; vacuum pumps, and measurement technologies.